qianl15/this/README.md

-# THIS: Thousand Island Scanner
+# Thousand Island Scanner (THIS): Scaling Video Analysis on AWS Lambda

 [Scanner](https://github.com/scanner-research/scanner) proposes a high performance framework to perform visual data analysis on large datasets.
 We